 - Guggenheim – buy ticket

-- Metropolitan Museum of Art – buy ticket
+- Metropolitan Museum of Art – book a guided tour

 - Central Park

 - 5th Avenue

 Museum Mile in New York is found east of Central Park.
 The third day begins there.

 To get there you can take the green 4, 5 or 6 train to 86th Street / Lexington Avenue and walk to the Guggenheim Museum on the edge of Central Park.